(Mouseover any identifier to decode)

 My son-in-law's father, also an Eastern pilot, knew him.
 I'll have to ask for some stories from the airline side.
 Someone like that couldn't have been a pain in the ass just for controllers.

 Update!
 I did check with the co-father-in-law.
-He was quite a bit junior to Cox and didn't fly the same routes or equipment, so he didn't have any experiencce in the cockpit with him.
-He also didn't have any specific stories and his only response to the SJU story I spoke of above, was that Slim was apparently an old piston airplane guy who never fully grasped the transition to swept wing aircraft.
+He was quite a bit junior to Cox Cockes and didn’t fly the same routes or equipment, so he didn't have any experiencce in the cockpit with him.
+He also didn’t have any specific stories and his only response to the SJU story I spoke of above, was that Slim was apparently an old piston airplane guy who never fully grasped the transition to swept wing aircraft.
 Volumes are spoken with that observation.